MachineLearningForAll/MachineLearningForAll.github.io/teaching.md

 To tackle this, I developed an innovative teaching framework that simplifies and structures the learning process for students from diverse fields.

-## The Three Pillars of Machine Learning Education
+## A Three-Component Perspective on Machine Learning

 At the core of my teaching philosophy are three fundamental components of machine learning: